Abicetta/ItalianPastaQuiz/README.md

  ![main screen](https://github.com/Abicetta/ItalianPastaQuiz/blob/master/app/src/main/res/drawable/Screenshot_20171203_3.png)

-at the end of the quiz You will have a toast with the response
+At the end of the quiz you will have a toast with the response

  ![response screen](https://github.com/Abicetta/ItalianPastaQuiz/blob/master/app/src/main/res/drawable/Screenshot_20171203_7.png)